 3. Bring your own beer.

-Pack a cooler with drinks and beer.
+Pack a cooler with beer.
 That way, you don’t have to buy those at a store, where they’re probably more expensive.
 And then you can stock the hotel’s fridge with your own beer instead of drinking from the mini fridge or the hotel’s bar.

-4. Breakfast at the hotel.
+4. Have breakfast at the hotel.

 I’m a big fan of booking a hotel with a complementary breakfast.
-That way, you can have a meal without paying anything extra.
-When you’re booking, look for this under amenities.
+That way, you can have a meal without paying anything extra for it.
+When you’re booking, look for this under the hotel’s amenities.
 Some will offer a hot breakfast, some a continental, and some won’t offer one at all.

 5. Purchase discount restaurant certificates.